 These roasted Brussels sprouts with creamy parmesan sauce are a slightly decadent and utterly delicious side dish.
 Prepared with a hint of smoky bacon and a crispy topping of golden breadcrumbs, this scrumptious roasted Brussels sprouts recipe is sure to become a favorite veggie side to dig into, making fans out of even the pickiest of eaters!

-I realize that not everyone is a huge fan of Brussels sprouts, as they aren't necessarily the most glamorous of vegetables...they bring their own sort of cabbage-y “aroma”, shall we say, to the party—I get it. 😉
+I realize that not everyone is a huge fan of Brussels sprouts, as they aren't necessarily the most glamorous of vegetables.

-When they're seasoned and roasted off, and then drizzled with a creamy parmesan sauce, a generous crumble of smoky and crisp bacon, and a crisp golden topping of breadcrumbs, I simply swoon over them.
+When they're seasoned and roasted off, then drizzled with a creamy parmesan sauce, a generous crumble of smoky bacon and a crisp golden topping of breadcrumbs, we simply swoon over them.

 Who could possibly resist roasted Brussels sprouts in creamy parmesan sauce with bacon?